michhar/counting-objects-with-azure-video-analyzer/README.md

 # Object Counting on the Percept DK with Azure Video Analyzer

+The goal of this project is to be able to recognize objects found on the edge with the Percept DK device and Vision SoM camera.
+Additionally, video is saved to the cloud with Azure Video Analyzer when invoking methods that directly communicate with the edge device for continuous recording.

+This repo is under rapid iterations and will be updating often.
+Currently it offers:

+* Process to deploy Azure Video Analyzer (and Azure resources), plus edge modules, to the Percept DK
+* Python console app to be run on dev/local machine that starts and stops video recording to the cloud

+Work in progress:

+* Cloud web app/dashboard to view video and object counts (plus control AVA)

 ## Prerequisites

 - Python 3.6+ (preferably an [Anaconda](https://docs.anaconda.com/anaconda/index.html) release)